 Some of this can and should be done online but don’t forget it is important to attend openings, go to talks, meet-ups, networking events or performances among your peers.
 Not sure where to start?
 Read more here.

 If your are an artist trying to get noticed by the right people, never pay to exhibit your art or be featured in a publication.
 This will actually hurt your reputation in the art world, not help it.
 Entry fees are different - they often cover the administrative costs of selecting artwork.
-The key word there is selecting.
 Read more here.

 For some self-employed creative professionals